 - Ultraviolet light therapy for resistant cases

 - Oral medication for severe cases

 With professional help, it becomes possible to successfully manage eczema and enjoy healthier skin.
-Contact the Center for Dermatology and Cosmetic Laser Surgery to discuss the treatment options available to relieve your eczema symptoms.
+Contact U.S. Dermatology Partners Plano to discuss the treatment options available to relieve your eczema symptoms.